rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

 ## Instructions

+**NOTE:** Before any starting any download, first check how much storage space you have available.
+No download method will work if there is not enough storage space.

 1. Go to the **Project** page.
 In the **Actions** box at the top right, click on **Download Images**.

    ![action box](images/DwnldMulimg1.jpg)